 As an individual number, NPS doesn’t reveal anything.
-It’s only when you use it in context, such as comparing yourself with your competitors or your past scores, that you can measure the progress you have made so far.
+Only when you use it in context, such as comparing yourself with your competitors or your past scores, can you measure the progress you have made so far.

 For example, if your NPS was 20 in the previous quarter and it jumped to 35 in the current quarter – you are clearly running on the right track!

-Still wondering what exactly is a good NPS score and which method you should adopt to calculate it?
+What exactly is a good NPS score, and which method should you adopt to calculate it?

 Is that something you should be disappointed with?